paknap/uds_kobuki_ros/README.md

     self.declare_parameter('ip_address', '127.0.0.1')
     ```
 6. Start
-    * Kobuki Simulator by launching the `kobuki simulator` shortcut on Windows
+    * Kobuki Simulator by launching the `kobuki simulator` shortcut on Windows and **click "Start robot"**.
-    * Kobuki ROS2 Interface according to steps bellow
+    * Kobuki ROS2 Interface according to [steps bellow](#start-kobuki-simulator-and-ros2-interface-1).

+*Note: In case of problems with communication between the simulator running on Windows and ROS network running on WSL, [install the simulator on WSL](#install-kobuki-simulator-2).*

 ## Ubuntu 24.04